Vojavy/shasse/network/README.md

 Already installed OpenWRT?

-1. Somehow send new *.bin to router (scp cought help)
+1. Somehow send new *.bin to router (scp should help)
 2. `ssh root@192.168.1.1`
 3. In directory, where you saved it, use
 ```bash